openSUSE/python-suseapi/docs/bugzilla.rst

 This module allows remote access to Bugzilla.
 It wraps XML interface to read Bugzilla and SOAP service for writing to Bugzilla.

-.. exception:: WebScraperError

-   Base class for all web scaper errors.

 .. exception:: BugzillaError

    Base class for all Bugzilla errors.